The Scents of Calm & Upliftment of Holiday Essential Oils

 The “King” and “Queen” of Essential Oils- Frankincense and Myrrh

 The first two essential oils for December are probably not hard to guess.
 They are sacred frankincense and myrrh.
 These oils have a tradition of use for promoting spiritual connection and have been used in religious ceremonies that surround this holy time of year.
-In the physical realm, they both are also strong immune boosters that offer neurological support.
+In the physical realm, they both support the body’s natural defenses and offer neurological support.

 I generally like to suggest Boswellia sacra for this time of year, but will often add Boswellia carterii for those struggling with emotional or mood imbalances due to its incensole acetate content.
 (Learn more about the different types of frankincense oil here.)